 Want to get ahead with the cooking, but don’t know what you can freeze and what should be prepared fresh?
 Here’s a guide to help.

 Perhaps the most common question we receive on any recipe is in regards to freezing it.
-Can it be frozen?
+Can I freeze it?
 How do you reheat it?

 So let’s get straight to it.
 Really almost everything can be frozen.
 Correction: Everything can be frozen, the taste might just not be to your liking.
 It’s extremely personal.
 Some like chicken that’s been frozen and defrosted and some hate it.